with subsequent amendments

 Article 11.
 Prerequisites.

 If a student changes their field of study with their doctoral studies, cf. Article 2 of this Regulation, important fundamentals acquired in undergraduate studies may be missing from the doctoral student's academic record.
 In such cases, the necessary prerequisites will be added to the coursework component of the programme.
 The doctoral student is required to fulfil these requirements at the beginning of the doctoral programme.
 These prerequisites are, however, not considered part of the doctoral programme and the student does not earn credits for them.
-The tutor shall submit a recommendation regarding the scope and content of these prerequisites, which must be approved by the respective faculty postgraduate study committee.
+The administrative supervisor shall submit a recommendation regarding the scope and content of these prerequisites, which must be approved by the respective faculty postgraduate study committee.
 Prerequisites for admission to doctoral studies must be specified in the study plan, cf. Article 8.

 Article 12.
 Assessment.

 The student's general knowledge in the main academic field connected to the speciality of the research project shall be assessed at least once during the length of study.
 At the same time, a written assessment of their ability to analyse and communicate scientific knowledge shall be conducted.
 The student's doctoral committee is responsible for implementing such an assessment, which shall be held during the first half of the study programme.
-The tutor sends a copy of the assessment documents to the School Office, as well as the conclusion of the doctoral committee as to whether the student passed the assessment.
+The administrative supervisor sends a copy of the assessment documents to the School Office, as well as the conclusion of the doctoral committee as to whether the student passed the assessment.

 Students, who fail the assessment, are not permitted to continue their doctoral studies.
 This decision must be supported, in writing, by a reasoned argument.
 Before a final decision is made, the student shall be given the opportunity to dispute the decision.
 The doctoral committee may permit the student to resit the assessment.
 The reassessment shall be done before the end of the next semester.
 The decision must be supported, in writing, by a reasoned argument.
-The tutor sends all documents related to the matter to the School Office, where they are filed.
+The administrative supervisor sends all documents related to the matter to the School Office, where they are filed.

 To demonstrate their ability to communicate scientific knowledge orally, students shall present their research project in a public lecture at the University of Iceland around the midpoint of the programme, e.g. by participating in an advertised seminar or symposium.
 The presentation shall not be held during the same semester as the doctoral defence.
-The tutor sends a confirmation notification that the presentation has been held to the School Office.
+The administrative supervisor sends a confirmation notification that the presentation has been held to the School Office.

 Faculties may set more detailed rules on the implementation and mode of assessment.

-When the student and supervisor consider the research project to be complete, the student submits a final draft of the thesis to the doctoral committee.
+When the student and academic supervisor consider the research project to be complete, the student submits a final draft of the thesis to the doctoral committee.

 The doctoral committee evaluates the thesis and the project.
 Should the doctoral committee not deem the thesis ready for defence, it is sent back to the student with comments regarding necessary improvements.
 If the thesis is deemed ready for defence, the doctoral committee shall deliver its verdict to the faculty postgraduate study committee, recommending that the doctoral candidate be given the opportunity to submit the thesis for defence.
 The faculty postgraduate study committee, in consultation with the head of faculty, approves the thesis as acceptable for defence.

 A doctoral research project shall conclude with the submission of a thesis and the delivery of a public lecture on the project by the student: the doctoral defence.
 The thesis shall be assessed by opponents, or as further determined by an agreement on a joint doctorate with another university (cf. Chapter VI of the Regulation for the University of Iceland, no. 569/2009).
+[If there is disagreement among the members of the evaluation committee on whether a Doctoral degree should be awarded, it shall be resolved according to rules of procedure set by the University Council, cf. Article 70 of the Regulation for the University of Iceland no. 569/2009.]1

 Article 13.
 Opponents.